TheSin-/notificationcenter/README.md

 * Add method to export the panel list for storage
 * Add option to set a storage callback
 * Add mouseover binding to notifications, delay timeout
-* Make notifications stay in view even with scroll